Elly-otieno/e-commerce/README.md

 - Products fetched from a mock API.
 - Loading and error states handled.
 - Form validation implemented for product creation and edits/updates.

+## Future Improvements

+- Implement a live CRUD operations on product with real endpoint.
+- Add create account.
+- Integrate with a payment gateway.
+- Improve styling and user experience.
+- Add more features like sorting, and searching.
+- Implementing smooth transitions and faster page loads.
+- Add scroll animations to elements.

 ## Version Control